VirtusLab/scala-cli/website/docs/overview.md

 sidebar_position: 1
 ---

-The `scala-cli` CLI aims at making it easier to run, test, and package, Scala sources.
+The `scala-cli` CLI aims to make it easier to run, test, and package Scala sources.

 It can:
 - [compile](./commands/compile.md) Scala code,